ilastik/webilastik-overlay/README.md

 ### Overlay

 The overlay is a transparent HTML element that tracks another underlying HTML element, and allows the user to brush over any web viewer.

+### Viewport

+The overlay can be split into multiple "Viewports", which behave as different views on the same data.
+A limitation of this implementation (and somewhat of webgl itself) is that the viewports must be geometrically contained within the main overlay.